 The best ones use full-spectrum light, which is closest to natural sunlight.
 Researchers found that dawn simulators were as effective as light therapy for people with mild SAD.

-Burgess says that people may drink more for many different reasons during times of stress or sadness.
+Burgess says that people may drink more for various reasons during stress or sadness.
 "When someone is feeling 'down,' they are more likely to drink alcohol, but drinking causes further depression, hence the downward spiral.

 Also, if you notice that you're drinking on more days of the week than before or drinking a more significant amount of alcohol than you used to, these changes could eventually lead to an addiction.

 Burgess says it's essential to determine what's behind the behaviour.
 She suggests asking yourself, "Why do I think I'm drinking more?"
-If you think you may have a drinking problem, talking to your doctor can also help.
+Talking to your doctor can also help if you have a drinking problem.

 Using Aroma Therapy